kwongtn/CourseExtractor/README.md

 1. cURL (For video downloads)
 1. (Good to have) The [save as file extension](https://chrome.google.com/webstore/detail/save-as-file/iajmdojjjiapknggfnckblngginmjnbe) if you are mass downloading, as you can directly paste the link into the extension without needing to open a new tab.

+# Notes
+We need to be more careful on using the new method.
+By only using it when absolutely necessary.
+Due to the ease of getting the content, it got me thinking that PluralSight did this to benefit those that are not so fortunate, by providing them an alternative to view the courses.
+If we abuse this, PluralSight might patch this bug (or not bug) for good.
+Therefore, I urge everyone to use the new method wisely.

-## Brief
+## Brief (Old Method)
 ### Getting course information
 1. Log in to your PluralSight account and navigate to your desired course.
 1. Open Google Chrome's Developer Tools.
 (Pressing F12 is a god way to do so.)
 1. Navigate to the "network" tab and:
     - Check `preserve log` and `disable cache`.
     - Clear the current captured data.
 1. In the course page, refresh the page with the description.
 You should see stuff going in Developer Tools network tab.
-You have now caputured data for course information output.
+You have now captured data for course information output.
 1. You may now export the HAL file and close the Developer Tool window.
 1. Run the program with the following command:
     ```